Find answers to frequently asked questions about the Peabody Institute admissions process.

 How do I get financial aid information?

 Our financial aid office has all the information for applying for financial assistance, including scholarships and assistantships.
-If you plan to apply for federal student aid, you will need to fill out a FAFSA, found at studentaid.gov, and a CSS profile (undergraduate students only), found at https://cssprofile.collegeboard.org/.
-For the FAFSA form, Peabody’s school code is E00233.
+If you plan to apply for federal student aid, you will need to fill out a FAFSA (studentaid.gov) and a CSS profile (undergraduate students only – https://cssprofile.collegeboard.org/).
+Domestic undergraduate students must complete both the FAFSA and CSS profile to be considered for need-based aid.
+For the FAFSA, Peabody’s school code is E00233.
 Our CSS Profile code is 5532.

 Back to Top